NeurJSCC Enabled Semantic Communications: Paradigms, Applications, and Potentials: Paradigms of NeurJSCC

 \subsubsection{\underline{Neural Network Architectures}}

-Neural network architectures are also important to push the performance of ESC.
-Initial works built nonlinear transforms and source-channel codec upon CNNs for images, but they are poor in capturing global dependencies among signal samples.
+Neural network architectures are also important to push the performance of explicit NeurJSCC.
+Initial works built nonlinear transforms and NeurJSCC codec upon CNNs for images, but they cannot capture the global dependencies among signal samples.
 Transformer architectures based on attention mechanism can capture long-range dependencies.
-They can be applied to build components in ESC, as a result, we obtain more compact semantic representations which foster more efficient source-channel coding.
+They can be applied to build components in explicit NeurJSCC, as a result, we obtain more compact latent representations which foster more efficient JSCC.